data-apis/scipy-2023-presentation/paper/paper.rst

 ------

-To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used Python array libraries.
-This sample included NumPy, CuPy, PyTorch, JAX, TensorFlow, Dask Array, and MXNet.
+To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used array libraries.
+This sample included NumPy, CuPy, PyTorch, JAX, TensorFlow, Dask, and MXNet.
 Next, we extracted public APIs for each library by analyzing module exports and scraping public web documentation.
-As an example of extracted API data, consider the following APIs for computing the arithmetic mean:
+The following APIs for computing the arithmetic mean provide an example of extracted API data:

 ..
 TODO (athan): line wrapping makes this block harder to grok, especially when inferring common kwargs; consider an alternative presentation